gianni-rosato/svt-av1-psy/Docs/Appendix-Alt-Refs.md

-HME is performed for each single 64x64-block, while Full-Pel search is performed for the 85 square blocks between 8x8 and 64x64, and the Sub-Pel search (using regular or bilinear as filter type depending on use_2tap) is performed for only the 4 32x32-blocks and the 16 16x16-blocks.
+HME is performed for each single 64x64-block, while Full-Pel search is performed for the 85 square blocks between 8x8 and 64x64, and the Sub-Pel search (using regular or bilinear as filter type depending on use_2tap) is performed for the best Full-Pel MV(s).

-After obtaining the motion information, an inter-depth decision between the 4 32x32-blocks and the 16 16x16-blocks is performed towards a final partitioning for the 64x64.
+After obtaining the motion information, an inter-depth decision is performed towards a final partitioning for the 64x64.
 The latter will be considered at the final compensation (using sharp as filter type and for all planes).

 However, if the 64x64 distortion after HME is less than tf_me_exit_th, then the Full_Pel search is bypassed and Sub-Pel search/final compensation is performed for only the 64x64.

-Also, Sub-Pel search/final compensation is performed for only 64x64 blocks, if the deviation between the 64x64 ME distortion and the 4 32x32 ME distortions (after the Full-Pel search) is less than use_pred_64x64_only_th.

 ### Compute the Decay Factor